|Founding Editor (vols. 1–36):||G. Ross Roy, University of South Carolina|

 |Editor (from vol. 37):||Tony Jarrells, University of South Carolina|

-Studies in Scottish Literature, founded in 1963 and based at the University of South Carolina since 1965, is the leading refereed scholarly journal in its field, publishing new research and critical debate on all periods of Scottish literature.
-From volume 38, it is being published both in digital and print format.
-This site, hosted for the journal by the University's Scholar Commons, provides free searchable full-text access both to new volumes as they are issued and to earlier volumes as they are added to the site.
-As well as the current volume, volumes 13-34 (1977-2004) are now available in digital form, and additional previously-published volumes will be added over time.
+Studies in Scottish Literature, founded in 1963 and based at the University of South Carolina since 1965, is the leading international refereed scholarly journal in its field, publishing new research and critical debate on all periods of Scottish literature.
+It is published in both print and digital format, hosted through the University's Scholar Commons site, with free searchable full-text access available for volumes 13-39 (1977-2013).